 The transportation of the Fabergé Egg is analogous to the real world transport of the Cullinan Diamond in 1905.
 At 3106 uncut carats, transporting it safely from South Africa to England posed a bit of a problem with regards to security.
 Detectives from London were placed upon a steamer ship that was rumored to carry the stone, but this was a diversionary tactic.
 The stone on that ship was a fake, meant to attract those who would be interested in stealing it.
 The actual diamond was sent to England in a plain box via parcel post.

-One of the memebers of the museum staff says to Bruce Willis, "The moment she doesn't talk to you in the restaurant, I knew."
+Linus (Matt Damon) at the museum says to Bruce Willis, "The moment she doesn't talk to you in the restaurant, I knew."
 He is referring to the movie in which Bruce Willis plays the lead, The Sixth Sense (1999).

 Topher Grace mentions to Rusty that he "phoned it in" during a movie with Dennis Quaid.
 Grace actually did do a movie with Quaid, In Good Company (2004), which was released the same month as Ocean's Twelve.